 Much like folk Islam that used the geography of the region to evoke spirituality, folk Christianity too, represented by this shrine, found an actual geographical legitimisation, as a counter to Christianity or Islam being foreign to this land.
 A statue of Mary was raised on a small mound here and a shrine was constructed around it.

-The article was originally published on Scroll and has been reproduced with permission.
+The article was originally printed in Scroll and has been reproduced with permission.
+It was originally published in Dawn January 9, 2017.

 What's the most impressive place of religious significance that you have visited ?
 What did it teach you?
 Share your experience with us at firstname.lastname@example.org